mrhockeymonkey/Packer/README.md

 # Packer
 The purpose of this repo is to enable regular creation of golden images, in this case, in the form of .wim files.
+Each packer template will install windows, provision as instructed and the proceed to capture a windows image.
+This is done by first convert the resultant .vmdk file to .vhd and then captureing the image using dism

 ## Environment Setup
 ```powershell